AIATSIS hosted a second symposium on Indigenous culture and policy in February 2020.

 In the Dhanggati language, nyiyanang wuunggalu means ‘let’s work together’.
 Our use of this phrase highlights that, although governments commonly reference ideas about ‘co-design’, ‘place-based’ policy, and working ‘with’ Indigenous peoples, these ideas are often not translated into practice.

-Through this event, we will explore what it means to develop policy and programs in partnership with Aboriginal and Torres Strait Islander peoples and communities.
+Through this event, we explored what it means to develop policy and programs in partnership with Aboriginal and Torres Strait Islander peoples and communities.
 By bringing together community leaders, policymakers and researchers, we aim to shape contemporary policy and practice as well as identify the skills required and challenges to overcome.

-Keynote Speakers - Day 1
+Keynote speakers - Day 1

 Hoani Jeremy Lambert (Ngati Kahungunu ki Te Wairoa) is a career public servant and is currently the Deputy Chief Executive, Voices of Children at Oranga Tamariki - Ministry for Children.

 In this role Hoani is responsible for advocating for children and young people’s interests across the government system, ensuring their voices are at the centre of government policy, service design and delivery.
 He is also responsible for overseeing his Ministry’s implementation of new legislative duties in relation to the Treaty of Waitangi.